JohnKnee3/Employee-Tracker/scribble.md

 --.

 To grab all information from the candidtes table.
 Then we grabbed it's passed in name from the parties table with parties.name and renamed the columun to party_name.
 Then we tell it to COUNT the candidates_id from the votes table and renamed it to count.
 Then we used the JOIN feature to allow the referenced parties.name and candidate_id into the table.
 Finally we used GROUP BY candidate_id so it will split everything based on the votes each candidate received.
 Otherwise it only shows the first candidate and assigns the total of all votes the them.
+/
+/
+/

+## 12.5.6

+Added the router.get to the voteRoutes.js to get all the information and display it.
+Nothing out of the ordinary here they just wanted us to do this one on our own which was fine.